 |General Engineering courses||2039||25.9%|

 AS level Further Mathematics is accessible to any student capable of passing A level Mathematics.
-The topics in the Further Pure 1 module are no more challenging than the content of C3 or C4.
+Under the current (modular) qualification, the topics in the Further Pure 1 module are no more challenging than the content of C3 or C4.
 What is more, the FP1 module introduces new ideas such as complex numbers and matrices for the first time.
+Similarly, in the new (linear) qualification the compulsory core pure content covers similar content to the FP1 module.
 The FMSP recommends to any student planning to take a degree with significant mathematical content that they should consider taking AS Further Mathematics.
-Studying FP1 together with two more applied modules will help students make a smoother transition to their degree studies.
+Studying this qualification will help students make a smoother transition to their degree studies.